tmorrell/AuthorCarpentry/How-to-build-this-website.md

 3. In the root of your repository directory run `./mk-website.sh` to re-generate all the HTML content from your markdown
 4. Check the HTML versions and see if they are what you like
 5. repeat as needed

-## How it works

-The website is being generated using a tool call [shorthand](https://github.com/caltechlibrary/shorthand).
-It is a simple text label expander that also has a built in Markdown processor (turns your Markdown into HTML).
-It is very friendly to being used in Bash.
-We use Bash scripts (e.g. mk-website.sh) to apply *shorthand* to specific markdown files to render the desired pages.